GokuWinning/MongoDB-Docker/README.md

 	openssl rand -base64 756 > replica.key
 	chmod 400 replica.key

-mongo-init.js: A JavaScript file that creates an admin user with read/write permissions for initializing the replica set.
+.env: File used to define the MongoDB root username and password, which are referenced by the MongoDB containers for initialization. mongo-init.js: A JavaScript file that creates an admin user with read/write permissions for initializing the replica set.